svetzal/zk-chat-wikipedia/README.md

-# zk-rag-wikipedia Plugin
+# zk-chat-wikipedia Plugin

-A plugin for zk-rag that enables Wikipedia content lookup functionality.
+A plugin for zk-chat that enables Wikipedia content lookup functionality.

 ## Description